Configuration

 Log Format

-Each line of a logged event is formatted in 4 fixed width columns.
+Each line of a logged event is formatted in four fixed width columns.
 The first column is the ID of the worker thread that sent the message.
-The second is the message level - how important the message is.
-The third column is the log source - which sub system generated the message.
+The second is the message level — how important the message is.
+The third column is the log source — which subsystem generated the message.
 The logs can be filtered by both the source and level with the logSource and logLevel settings.
 The remainder of the line is the raw string of the message.
 This may or may not include formatted text or JSON data.

 [M] info plugins Found Plugin Dashboard C:\Development\vtc2\lrs2\plugins\netc-dashboards\dashboards\instructor\navyInstructorActivities.js